There are many things to worry about when it comes to taking care of your home.

 2. Energy Efficiency

-Are your energy are a little more expensive than you remember them being?
+Are your heating are a little more expensive than you remember them being?
 That may be a sign that some part of your HVAC system is weakening.
 Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in discovering if your heating unit is in need of replacing.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.
+Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.

 3. Old Age